Blossom (Doh Kyung-soo EP): Composition

 "Most of the lyrics on the album are geared towards the theme of growth.
 I am hoping that the meaning of growth would be conveyed to the listeners, hence why I prepared by paying attention to the lyrics."

 — — Doh explaining the theme of the EP in an interview with Newsis.

 Like Doh's previous releases, Blossom consisted of pop and R&B songs.
 Blossom, in its literal Korean meaning translates as "Growth".
-The naming of the album was to solidify Doh's position as an artist and to attract attention.
+The album title refers to the theme of growth explored throughout the EP.

 The EP opens with the lead single "Mars" which is described as a medium-tempo pop song with whimsical lyrics narrating the story of two lovers with different personalities with minimalist music arrangement.
 Debahsree Dutta of Rolling Stone India gave the song a positive review, calling it "pleasant and relatable".
 The second track "Simple Joys" features instrumentation from an ocarina, with its lyrics pertaining to the joy that comes from simple things.
 The third track is the pre-release single "Popcorn", a "bouncy" song with a whistle in the background.
 The lyrics liken the excitement of seeing a loved one to bursting popcorn.
 "Good Night" is a soothing lullaby-esque song that tells the listener to let go of their anxiety and worries.
 Penultimate track "My Dear" is an acoustic pop song that describes the preparations for a confession.
 The EP concludes with "About Time", a pop ballad song about true love and regret.